 The project explores two broad themes within Baer’s site-specific screendance work: themes loosely categorizes as “extreme environments” and “identity, roots, and home.”
 The first grouping includes footage from The North York Moors, Iceland, and The Monarch Butterfly Sanctuary in Michoacan, Mexico.
 Gallery I will showcase Wild-er-ness, WECreate Ice and PARAKATA.

 Most of my work has been created with the proscenium stage or a single screen in mind.
 The opportunity to show my work in a different context changed some of the fundamental modes of production.
 I am re-thinking, re-creating and re-editing my work, as well as creating new pieces inspired by the possibilities that a new venue offers.
 My network of collaborators has widened since the work demands new ways to relate to space, to each other and to the audience.
-This opportunity expands my reach, brining me closer to the non-dance audience, and propelling my artistic career.
+This opportunity expands my reach, bringing me closer to the non-dance audience, and propelling my artistic career.
 Cheri Prough DeVol and Richard Hall will be collaborating with the design installation of the project.